mastercomfig/mastercomfig/docs/customization/modules.md

 ### Snapshot Buffer

 Controls how reliable to consider the snapshots you receive from the server to apply client-side buffering/smoothing between snapshot receives.
 Also known as linear interpolation (lerp or interp).
-Note: by default, mastercomfig sets this automatically per class, but setting it in your `modules.cfg` will override this behavior.
+Note: by mastercomfig sets this automatically per class, but setting it in your `modules.cfg` will override this behavior.

 Default setting: **`snapshot_buffer=auto`** (all presets).

-* **`snapshot_buffer=auto`**: Automatically sets the best interpolation value based on which class you are currently playing.
+* **`snapshot_buffer=auto`**: Automatically sets the best interpolation value per class.
 * **`snapshot_buffer=high`**: Heavily protects against packet loss by using every 3rd snapshot.
 * **`snapshot_buffer=safe`**: Safest option with minimal snapshot delay by using every other snapshot.
 * **`snapshot_buffer=low`**: Fastest option with a minimal buffering time to guard against.